joe1999999/BrainTumorsMRIClassifier/README.md

 # BrainTumoursMRIClassifier
-A Brain Tumors classifier using MRI images.
+A Brain Tumors Classification using MRI images.